 2.2Operation procedure

 Irrigation rate was 250ml of water per plant for 15 minutes.
-Since the crop water requirement of vegetables is 0.6- 2 ltr./day, irrigation was applied daily for 1 hour.
-Drip irrigation was applied more frequently in 4 irrigation intervals due to the slower water delivery rate of the drip system.
+Since the crop water requirement of vegetables is 0.6- 2 ltr/day, irrigation was applied daily for 1 hour.
+Drip irrigation was applied more frequently in four irrigation intervals due to the slower water delivery rate of the drip system.

 2.2.1 Crop yield